 Firstly, sit down with a pen and paper and work out what your monthly income and expenditure is right now.

 Secondly, take this amount and work out what sort of price region you should be looking at.
-Could you afford a 1.5 million rand property or would you have to go lower?
+Can you afford a 1.5 million rand property or would you have to go lower?

-You should also ensure that you check the property out thoroughly with a construction and building safety expert so that you do not end up buying a property that will cost you more than it is worth to renovate.
+You should also make sure that you check the property out thoroughly with a construction and building safety expert.
+So that you do not end up buying a property that will cost you more than it is worth to renovate.